Kylapurity/poultry/README.md

-# 🌱 Poultry App
+# 🥚 Poultry App

 **Poultry App** is a smart agriculture mobile application built with Flutter.
-It monitors **Total-Egg-Production** (e.g., moisture, temperature, vibration) and uses machine learning models to **predict anomalies** and **alert farmers** when environmental conditions become unfavorable for crops.
+It monitors **Total-Egg-Production** (e.g., Humidty, temperature, CO2) and uses machine learning models to **predict egg production** and **alert farmers** when environmental conditions become unfavorable for crops.

-This app is part of a precision farming ecosystem, aiming to **increase yield, prevent soil degradation**, and **empower farmers with timely, data-driven insights**.
+This app is part of a precision farming ecosystem, aiming to **increase the thir egg production **, and **empower farmers with timely, data-driven insights**.

 ---

 ## 📦 Features

-* 📡 Real-time soil data acquisition via sensors
+* 📡 Real-time eniromental data acquisition via sensors
-* 🔍 Soil condition prediction using a trained ML model
+* 🔍Egg Production prediction using a trained ML model
 * ⚠️ Alerts via vibration or in-app notifications when thresholds are breached
 * 📊 Historical data visualization
 * 🔭 Offline data sync support (optional)